SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 # Coding
 This sample is using the [`spring-xsuaa`](/spring-xsuaa/) library which bases on [spring-security](https://github.com/spring-projects/spring-security) project.
 As of version 5 of spring-security, this includes the OAuth resource-server functionality.
 The security configuration needs to configure JWT for authentication.

-Furthermore it demonstrates how to leverage the token flows provided by the [Token Client](/token-client/) library to request / exchange access tokens.
+Furthermore, it demonstrates how to leverage the token flows provided by the [Token Client](/token-client/) library to request / exchange access tokens.

 # Deployment To Cloud Foundry
 To deploy the application, the following steps are required: